jananisatish/Tic-Tac-Toe-Robot/README.md

 ### Aligning Wall

 You might have noticed that there is a cardboard wall on the gameboard in the image above.
 This is used to align the robot.
-It is A cm wide and B cm long, and the bent strips of cardboard that are used to hold up the wall are C cm wide and D cm long.
+It is 8 cm wide and 30.5 cm long, and the bent strips of cardboard that are used to hold up the wall are 3.5 cm wide and 8 cm long.
 Here is a picture of the wall:

 ![aligning-wall](/images/oie_5hegQjbloei0.jpg?raw=true)